upleveled/system-setup/windows.md

     Ensure that your output is the same as above before proceeding with the steps below to enable virtualization

-    1. Close PowerShell and open it again as administrator (like in step 2)
     2. Restart your machine
     3. As soon as the monitor turns black during restart, press the BIOS key or UEFI key for your machine repeatedly.
 If you're not sure what that key is, either try to read the key on the screen quickly as your machine restarts or refer to [hotkey documentation online](https://kb.wisc.edu/helpdesk/page.php?id=58779) (common keys are <kbd>Delete</kbd>, <kbd>Esc</kbd>, <kbd>F1</kbd>, <kbd>F2</kbd>, <kbd>F9</kbd>, <kbd>F10</kbd> or <kbd>F12</kbd>)
     4. Optional: you may need to find and select an option to enter the `BIOS / UEFI Setup Utility`